Posted on 4/25/2025

 Posted on 2/28/2025

-Driving in heavy traffic can be one of the most frustrating experiences, especially in a city like Newark, NJ, where congestion is a daily reality.
+Driving in heavy traffic can be one of the most frustrating experiences, especially in a city like Kearny, NJ, where congestion is a daily reality.
 Whether it’s rush hour on I-78 or slow-moving traffic on local roads, stop-and-go driving can raise stress levels and make even short trips feel exhausting.
 While traffic is unavoidable, how you handle it can make a huge difference in your driving experience.
 By making a few adjustments to your routine and mindset, you can stay calmer, avoid unnecessary frustration, and make your daily commute much more manageable.
 Plan Ahead to Minimize Traffic Hassles One of the easiest ways to reduce stress behind the wheel is to plan your trips in advance.
 Knowing when and where traffic is worst can help you adjust your route or departure time to avoid the worst congestion.
 Using a real-time traffic app can be a game-changer.
 Apps like Google Maps or Waze provide live traffic updates, accident reports, and alternative routes t ... read more

 Posted on 1/31/2025